SAS Institute: Structure and culture

 SAS has a limited corporate hierarchy and an egalitarian culture.
 As the company grew it created new divisions, instead of layers of management, creating a flat, simple organizational structure.
-According to professor Jeffrey Pfeffer from Stanford, there are only three levels in the organization and CEO Jim Goodnight has 27 people who directly report to him.
+According to professor Jeffrey Pfeffer from Stanford, there are only three levels in the organization and CEO James Goodnight has 27 people who directly report to him.
 The organizational structure is fluid and employees can change roles rapidly.

 Managers are involved in the day-to-day work with their employees.
 Employees are given a large extent of autonomy and developers are encouraged to pursue experimental product ideas.
 Input from customers guides the company's marketing and software development.
 According to SAS, 80 percent of suggestions for product improvements are incorporated into the software.
 The dress code is informal.
 According to Fast Company, employees describe the environment as "relaxed."

 Employees are encouraged to do volunteer work and the company makes donation to non-profits where employees are involved.
 The company primarily focuses its philanthropic efforts on improving education.
 It funds pilot programs for new education models, donates laptops and provides free online software for classrooms called Curriculum Pathways.
+The company is a founding partner of the Watt Family Innovation Center at Clemson University, providing funding, access to software, and research.

 Acquisitions

 Software

-As of 2012, SAS is the largest privately owned software company in the world.
 It develops, supports and markets a suite of analytics software also called SAS (statistical analysis system), which captures, stores, modifies, analyzes and presents data.
 The SAS system and SAS programming language are used by most of the Fortune 500.
 The SAS software includes a Base SAS component that performs analytical functions and more than 200 other modules that add graphics, spreadsheets or other features.
-SAS Institute also sells the JMP suite of statistical analysis software, which consists of JMP, JMP Pro, JMP Clinical and JMP Genomics.

 Some of the uses for SAS' software include analyzing financial transactions for indications of fraud, optimizing prices for retailers, or evaluating the results of clinical trials.
 As of 2012, SAS is the largest market-share holder in the advanced analytics segment with a 36.2 percent share and the fifth largest for business intelligence software with a 6.9 percent share.
 SAS typically sells its software with an emphasis on subscription models that include support and updates, as opposed to software licenses.

+SAS Viya

+The company develops SAS Viya, an artificial intelligence and analytics platform that launched in 2016.
+The platform includes several modules for AI development, including Viya Workbench, Viya Copilot, and App Factory.

+JMP

+Under its subsidiary, JMP Statistical Discovery LLC, SAS Institute also sells the JMP suite of statistical analysis software, which consists of JMP, JMP Pro, JMP Clinical and JMP Genomics.